cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    a script language or a Java API.
    Further examples can be found within the ANIMAL repository: http://www.algoanim.info/Animal2/?q=node/284
-   To run it JRE 1.5 is required (see chapter 3.2).
+   To run it JRE 1.6 is required (see chapter 3.2).

 d) As well as ANIMAL the following programs are stand-alone Java applications (JAR files).
+To run them JRE 1.5 is required (see chapter 3.2).
    - ECC demonstration v 1.1
-     To run it also JRE 1.5 is required (see chapter 3.2).
+   - AES flow visualization
    - The Control Center of the S/MIME demonstration (according to given parameters it creates an XML file, which is used to control the called Flash animation).